 This PenFed Auto Loan review highlights why Pentagon Federal Credit Union is a top choice for borrowers seeking flexible loan terms and fast online prequalification.
 With loan amounts up to $150,000 and up to 125% loan-to-value ratios, PenFed stands out from traditional banks and smaller credit unions.

 Members benefit from quick application processing, competitive rates starting around 3.89% (subject to change), and access to PenFed’s TrueCar buying service.
 Though the best perks are reserved for members using partner tools or with at least 60 days of account history, PenFed’s strong online platform and national availability make it a solid option for many used and new car buyers.
-The company is featured in our overview of the best used auto loan providers
+The company is featured in our overview of the best used auto loan providers.

 About Author